axivo/charts/.github/scripts/README.md

 #### Internal Functions

 - `_buildChartRelease` - Builds a GitHub release for a single chart and uploads the chart package as an asset
-- `_commitAppFiles` - Updates and commits application files with latest chart versions
-- `_commitLockFiles` - Helper function to commit updated lock files to PRs
 - `_createChartReleases` - Creates GitHub releases for packaged charts and uploads the chart packages as release assets
 - `_findCharts` - Finds deployed charts in application and library paths
 - `_generateChartRelease` - Generates release content using the template file
 - `_generateHelmIndex` - Generates the Helm repository index file
 - `_packageCharts` - Packages all charts in a specified directory and updates application references
+- `_performCommit` - Generic function to commit changes to files with appropriate messages

 #### Exported Functions